 Without doing anything very extreme, I developed the practice of observing myself minute by minute from a position of emotional balance.
 I believed that there is some basic principles in the phenomenon that I had observed, but at that time, I had not found even a hint of such a principle.
 Through homeopathy, I found a healing practice based on a clear philosophy and a basic principle.
 It is only a hint of what I am searching for but I am grateful for that hint.

 Meeting Tom Heard was a turning point in my life.
 Tom provided the deep entry study for many homeopaths in Pittsburgh.
-Although for about three month I was very doubtful of the theory of homeopathy, nevertheless, every month on Sunday in my living room I sponsored Tom’s homeopathy clinic.
+Although for about three months I was very doubtful of the theory of homeopathy, nevertheless, every month on Sunday in my living room, I sponsored Tom’s homeopathy clinic.
 From 10 am until 5 pm on the 4th Sunday of the month, Tom listened to the problems of six clients.
 Over two years, some old clients came less frequently and other were healed.
 So new clients were introduced and we watched the healing process unfold again.
+Some were not healed.
 There were four to six students over the two years.

-After each interview, our teacher used his 20 years of experience to analyze the cases, and discussed his difficulties and successes with each case.
+After each interview, our teacher used his 20 years of experience to analyze patient cases, and discussed his difficulties and successes with each case.
 I was interested because he was describing the natural principles that I had been interested in from the beginning.
-These were the philosophy of Hahnemann, the founder of homeopathy, and the principles describing the healing process by Hahnemann’s student, Herring.
+It was many years before I full grasped that this was the philosophy of Samuel Hahnemann, the founder of homeopathy.
+Tom did not describe the history in detail but he was describing the principles of Hahnemann’s student, such and Boenninghausen and Herring.
 The pattern described by these classical homeopaths were actually happening before our eyes.
 As I compared what I had observed and what I was studying, I was drawn into deeper study.

 As I gradually gained experience, it became my job to follow up on the progress of clients.
 I had to find out if they should be seen or if they needed some adjustment in their instructions and then report my finding to Tom.
 Of course, I bought professional homeopathic books and a computer program.
 Very soon one year of observation and study passed.
 For my support of the clinic, Tom helped me with the analysis of my first cases.
 By the end of the two years, I was busy doing a formal course in homeopathy.
 For me, deeply researching the problems of a real client remained the best form of study.